trevorsandy/lpub3d/tools/docs/README.txt

 About LPub3D
 ------------
-LPub3D is an editing application for creating LEGO style digital building instructions.
+LPub3D is a WYSIWYG editing application for creating LEGO style digital building instructions.
-It's available for free under the GNU Public License v3 and works on the Windows Operating Systems.
-LPub3D is based on LPub written by Kevin Clague.
+It is available for free under the GNU Public License v3 and works on the Windows Operating Systems.
+Portions of LPub3D are based on LPUB© 2007-2009 Kevin Clague, LeoCAD© 2015 Leonardo Zide.and additional third party components.

 Installation
 ------------